ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.SetXDeviceId"></a>
 ## SetXDeviceId<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API sets the xDevice ID.
 It is used to assign a unique identifier to the device for tracking and management purposes.
-The xDevice ID is a string parameter that is passed into the function.
+The ID is a string value that is passed as an input parameter to the function.

 ### Parameters